josquin-research-project/jrp-scores/README.md

-For proper rhythmic parsing in the Humdrum Toolkit, some files containing rational rhythmic values need to be diminuted by a factor of four to convert whole notes, (typically the rhythmic level of a beat in the early Renaissance) into quarter notes (the typical modern rhythmic level for beats).
+For proper rhythmic parsing in the Humdrum Toolkit, some files containing rational rhythmic values need to be diminuted by a factor of four to convert whole notes (typically the rhythmic level of a beat in the early Renaissance), into quarter notes (the typical modern rhythmic level for beats).
 This can be done with the [rscale](http://extras.humdrum.org/man/rscale) tool to apply a rhythmic scaling of 1/4 to all notes in all scores: